Anitta-Antony/lex/README.md

 # lex
-some sample lex programs
+this is a repo with some sample lex programs
-compiler design lab
+# compiler design lab
-using yylex
+# using yylex